Patrick Walden: Babyshambles

 At Babyshambles' live shows, he usually performed using an Olympic White 1960 Fender Jazzmaster, with a 1985 Jazzmaster and a 90s American Stratocaster as backups.
 Often citing experimental guitarists like J Mascis, Thurston Moore and Jimi Hendrix as early influences, Walden's unusual playing style set Babyshambles apart from other bands in the East London music scene.
 Marshall magazine "Marshall Law" lists him as using a JCM900 head with a 1960A cab.

 In December 2005, Walden left Babyshambles.
 The band continued to perform under the same name, but did not replace Walden with a different guitarist immediately.
-On 10 January 2006 issue of NME, Walden's departure was officially announced.
+In the 10 January 2006 issue of NME, Walden's departure was officially announced.
 However, on 23 January 2006, Walden turned up to play guitar for the Babyshambles at a gig in the Junction, Cambridge.
-He returned once more to the band in February and played several of the gigs on that tour, but has not appeared with them onstage since.
+He returned once more to the band in February and played several of the gigs on that tour, but never appeared with them onstage again.

-Walden's reason to leave the band was his heavy drug abuse.
-In April 2006 Babyshambles went on tour without Walden who was accused of assaulting his girlfriend, arrested and spent nine days in Pentonville prison.
+Walden left the band because of his heavy drug abuse.
+In April 2006 Babyshambles went on tour without Walden, who was accused of assaulting his girlfriend, arrested and held for nine days in Pentonville prison.
 All charges against Walden were eventually dropped.
 He left London in order to get clean of drugs and Mick Whitnall became Babyshambles' new guitarist.
 Walden was supposed to have played with Babyshambles on their November–December 2007 Arena tour.
 The band released a statement saying that he had dropped out at the last minute, even after travelling with them on the tour bus.
 Walden later stated that he did not appear on stage because there were drugs about, even though it was supposed to be a drug-free tour.

-Post Babyshambles
+Later work

 Walden was rumoured to have been playing at The Cheltenham Jazz Festival (27 April–2 May) as a special guest with Seb Rochford's band Fulborn Teversham, but cancelled the appearance.